Journal entry for April 11, 2015

 Distance Hiked: 14.0 km

-When I got up at 7 everybody else was already up.
+When I woke up at 7 everyone else was already up.
 I made an effort to be on the trail by 8 since it seemed like it could be a long day with the 1.5-hour side trip to Sutherland Falls.

 While there was still no rain, it was very cloudy and foggy in the morning.
 I started hiking with down jacket and gloves on, but soon warmed up going up to Mackinnon Pass.
 The ascent wasn’t too bad.
 It was super foggy and windy at the top.
 My thermometer indicated 4°C.